Jordan Pond in Acadia

 How to Get Here

-As you can see on the map.
-Jordan Pond is located right next to the western side of the Park Loop Road which happens to be open to two way traffic in this area.
-There are several ways to get here depending on where you will be coming from on Mount Desert Island.
-If you entered the Park Loop Road at the beginning on the northeastern side of the island, it is a matter of just continuing around the loop until you arrive.
-A quicker way from Bar Harbor is to go west on Route 233 then access the Park Loop Road there.
-Go directly south past the entrance to Cadillac Mountain until eventually arriving at Jordan Pond (on the right).
-If on the southern side of the island, take the Stanley Brook Road entrance to Acadia National Park in Seal Harbor and continue north.
-This will connect up with the Park Loop Road just south of the Jordan Pond House.
-During peak season, it can be difficult to find a parking spot.
-Refer to the GPS Coordinates section for some options.
+As shown on the map, Jordan Pond is situated adjacent to the western side of the Park Loop Road, which allows two-way traffic in this area.
+There are multiple routes to reach Jordan Pond, depending on your starting point on Mount Desert Island.
+If you enter the Park Loop Road from the northeastern side of the island, simply follow the loop until you arrive.
+Alternatively, a faster route from Bar Harbor is to head west on Route 233 and access the Park Loop Road from there.
+Proceed directly south, passing the entrance to Cadillac Mountain, until you eventually reach Jordan Pond on your right.
+If you are on the southern side of the island, take the Stanley Brook Road entrance to Acadia National Park in Seal Harbor and head north.
+This will connect you with the Park Loop Road just south of the Jordan Pond House.
+Be aware that during peak season, finding a parking spot can be challenging.
+Fortunately, there is an additional parking area on the north-side of the Jordan Pond House.

 Note: The Free Island Explorer Shuttle Bus has a drop-off and pickup point here that cycles every 30 minutes during normal hours and season.
 Refer to their Jordan Pond schedule 5.